Slow Cooker Beef Stew

 Cut meat into 1-inch cubes, discard any large pieces of fat.
 Fat marbleized into the meat is fine!

-Sprinkle beef with black pepper, garlic salt, and celery salt.
+Season beef with pepper, garlic salt, and celery salt.
 Toss to coat.
 Sprinkle flour over the meat and toss again.
-Heat olive oil in a pot over medium-high heat.
 Sear the meat in batches for 45 seconds per side and transfer to the Slow Cooker.

 Melt 1 Tablespoon of butter and soften the onions and garlic, scraping up any meat remnants up from the pot.
 Add a splash of wine to help loosen if necessary.
 Transfer to the Slow Cooker.